yiminghit/yiminghit.github.io/_pages/about.md

   - /about.html
 ---

 Ming Yi is a Ph.D. student from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute.
-He received his bachelor’s degree in Automation from Harbin Engineering Unicersity and master’s degree in Constrol Science and Engineering in 2016 and 2018, respectively.
-His research interests include Machine Learning, High-Dimensional Data Analysis, and Smart Grid.
+He received his Bachelor’s degree in Automation from Harbin Engineering Unicersity and Master’s degree in Constrol Science and Engineering in 2016 and 2018, respectively.
+His research interests include Machine Learning, High-Dimensional Data Analysis, and Power System Monitoring.

 Research Interest
 ======